 Associate Professor of Computer Science

-- 1990, PhD, Computer Science, University Wisconsin Madison
+- 1990, Doctoral Degree, Computer Science, University of Wisconsin - Madison

-- 1987, Masters, Computer Science, University of Wisconsin-Madison
+- 1987, Master's Degree, Computer Science, University of Wisconsin - Madison

-- 1985, Bachelors, Computer Science, University of Wisconsin-Madison
+- 1985, Bachelor's Degree, Computer Science, University of Wisconsin - Madison

-Shahram Ghandeharizadeh received his Ph.D. degree in computer science from the University of Wisconsin, Madison, in 1990.
+Shahram Ghandeharizadeh received his Ph.D. degree in Computer Science from the University of Wisconsin, Madison, in 1990.
 Since then, he has been on the faculty at the University of Southern California.
 In 1992, Dr. Ghandeharizadeh received the National Science Foundation Young Investigator's Award for his research on the physical design of parallel database systems.
 In 1995, he received an award from the School of Engineering at USC in recognition of his research activities.
-His primary research interests include design and implementation of multimedia storage managers, parallel database systems, and active databases.
-He has served on the organizing committees of numerous conferences and was the general co-chair of ACM Multimedia 2000.
-His activities are supported by several grants from the National Science Foundation, Department of Defense, Microsoft, BMC Software, and Hewlett-Packard.
+He was a recipient of the ACM Software System Award 2008 for his contributions to Gamma, a scalable database management system.
+His research interests include design, implementation and evaluation of novel architectures for high performance data intensive applications, multimedia based social networking systems, parallel database systems, and active databases.
+He has served on the organizing committees of numerous conferences; most recently as the general chair of FAB 2019 and VLDB 2019.
+His activities are supported by several grants from the National Science Foundation, Oracle, Microsoft, BMC Software, and Hewlett-Packard.
 He is the director of the database laboratory at USC.
 He was a member of ACM SIGMOD executive committee and the Editor-in-Chief of ACM SIGMOD DiSC from 2003 to 2006.
-He also serves as a member of the Council of Directors of Kodaikanal International School.
+He served as a member of the Council of Directors of Kodaikanal International School from 2005 to 2008.

 - 1999 ACM ACM-SIGMOD Service Award